faridrfarid/devo-tel/README.md

 ### Form Page

-in this page users can submit their applications with dynamic provided form server, route to this page is "/form"
+in this page users can submit their applications on dynamic provided forms coming from server api, route to this page is "/form"